asing177/kyc-blockchain/README.md

 Escalating Costs and Time for Banks

 A recent study concluded that overheads of KYC in a bank increase the onboarding cost for a customer by 18% and the minimum time required to 26 days.

+# Solution using Blockchain

+The blockchain is an immutable distributed ledger shared with everyone involved in the network.
+Every participant interacts with the blockchain using a public-private cryptographic key combination.
+Moreover, immutable record storage is provided, which is very hard to tamper.

+Banks can utilize the feature set of Blockchain to reduce the difficulties faced by the traditional KYC process.
+A distributed ledger can be setup between all the banks, where one bank can upload the KYC of a customer and other banks can vote on legitimacy of the customer details.
+KYC for the customers can be immutably stored and accesses from the Blockchain.